 Bargaining is required only over terms and conditions of employment that are covered by the NLRA as further informed by guidance provided by the Framework Agreement.

 Yes.
-In this collective bargaining process, the union speaks and acts for all in the bargaining unit.
+In the collective bargaining process, the union speaks and acts for all in the bargaining unit.
 The provisions in the labor contract negotiated by the union will apply to all unit members, unless the contract explicitly provides for exceptions.

-It should not.
 Conference attendance, the venue for field work or outside research, and other such activities are within the academic realm reserved to the University.